pizthewiz/Cinder-EDSDK/README.md

 ```

 ### INTEGRATION
-- Apply for EDSDK access from [Canon USA](http://www.usa.canon.com/cusa/consumer/standard_display/sdk_homepage) or [Canon Europa](https://www.didp.canon-europa.com) (Serving Europe, Africa and The Middle East)
+- Apply for EDSDK access from [Canon USA](http://www.usa.canon.com/cusa/consumer/standard_display/sdk_homepage) or [Canon Europa](https://www.didp.canon-europa.com) (serving Europe, Africa and The Middle East)
 - Wait days / weeks / months
 - Download
 - Unarchive
 - Move the _EDSDK_ folder into _Cinder-EDSDK/lib_

 Cinder-EDSDK has only been tested with the dev branch of the [Cinder repository](https://github.com/Cinder/Cinder) on OS X 10.9.1 with EDSDK 2.13.2.
-The application target must be built i386 as the EDSDK provided frameworks are not yet both built x86_64.
+The application target must be built i386 as the EDSDK-provided frameworks are not yet both built x86_64.
 Please see the [TODO](TODO.md) for the project status.

 ### GREETZ
 - [Red Paper Heart](http://www.redpaperheart.com)'s [Cinder-CanonSdk](https://github.com/redpaperheart/Cinder-CanonSdk)